wjbmattingly/LeetTopic/README.md

 ## Multilingual Support
 With LeetTopic, you can work with texts in any language supported by spaCy for lemmatization and any model from HuggingFace via Sentence Transformers.

-Here is an examplpe working with Croatian
+Here is an example working with Croatian

 ```python
 import pandas as pd